f1yn/js-calc/README.md

 // note that all arguments are optional

 var calc = new jsCalc({
-  id: {string} || 'js-calc', // element.id to be added to the calulator to help prevent duplicate binding to a single calculator
+  id: {string} || 'js-calc', // element.id to be added to the calculator to help prevent duplicate binding to a single calculator
   width: {string} || '400px', height: {string} || '800px', // css unit strings (percentage || pixels || viewportUnits || parentFontsize (em) || actual units (metric|imperial))
-  themeClass: {string} || '', // class-names to add to the calulator for additional styling
+  themeClass: {string} || '', // class-names to add to the calculator for additional styling
-  shiftEvent: {function} || funcion(advancedElement){}, // event to be fired after calulator updates while shifting
+  shiftEvent: {function} || function(advancedElement){}, // event to be fired after calculator updates while shifting
-  clearEvent: {function} || funcion(displayElement){}, // event to be fired after calculator clears display });
+  clearEvent: {function} || function(displayElement){}, // event to be fired after calculator clears display });

 calc.create();